-The following is our goal for all educators: Meet the criteria in Essential Element 6: Professionalism of the New Mexico PreK Program Standards by requiring staff to obtain six (6) hours of college credit annually toward the Educational Requirements Compliance Indicators.
+Our goal for all educators: Meet the criteria in Essential Element 6: Professionalism of the New Mexico PreK Program Standards by requiring staff to obtain six (6) hours of college credit annually toward the Educational Requirements Compliance Indicators.

-- All staff members should be registered with the ECECD Scholarship and Wage Supplement Program to cover tuition and books. - Each staff member will have a current professional development plan in place from date of hire.
-This plan will be updated each anniversary date. - Upload documentation of the successful completion of the college credit hours and/or training certificates into employee file cabinet in ProCare along with new annual PDP.
+- All staff members should be registered with the ECECD Scholarship and Wage Supplement Program to cover tuition and books. - Upload documentation of the successful completion of the college credit hours and/or training certificates into employee file cabinet in ProCare along with new annual PDP.